dentarg/auth0-blog/_posts/2017-12-15-symfony-tutorial-building-a-blog-part-1.markdown

   image: https://cdn.auth0.com/blog/Symfony/Logo.png
 tags:
 - symfony
-- bootstrap
 - authentication
-- web-app
 - auth0
 related:
 - 2017-07-26-creating-your-first-symfony-app-and-adding-authentication
+- 2016-06-23-creating-your-first-laravel-app-and-adding-authentication
 ---

 **TL;DR:** Symfony is a PHP framework as well as a set of reusable PHP components and libraries.
 It uses the Model-View-Controller design pattern, and can be scaled to be used in any requirement.
 It aims to speed up the creation and maintenance of web applications, replacing repetitive code.
-In this tutorial, I'll show you how to create your very own blog, with the content stored in the database and authentication through Auth0.
+In this tutorial, I'll show you how to create your very own blog, with content stored in the database and authentication through Auth0.
 The finished code can be found at this [repository](https://github.com/GregHolmes/symfony-blog).

 ---